JUSTICE FOR BADOL FARAZI - A BANGLADESHI CITIZEN STUCK IN TIHAR JAIL FROM LAST 10 YEARS

 A very happy new year to you all !!!

-I am a social worker and currently I am pursuing my PhD in Social Work from Delhi University.
-As a part of my curriculum in M.A Social Work, I undertook social work practice in Tihar Jail, New Delhi from July, 2016 and till date I offer voluntary services in Tihar Jail and work towards the reformation and rehabilitation of prisoners through counseling techniques and professional social work methods of casework and group work.
+I am a social worker and as a part of my curriculum in M.A Social Work, I undertook social work practice in Tihar Jail, New Delhi from July, 2016 and till date I offer voluntary services in Tihar Jail and work towards the reformation and rehabilitation of prisoners through counseling techniques and professional social work methods of casework and group work.

 During the course of my social work practice, I met a prisoner who was lodged in Tihar Jail Number 3, Mr. Badol Farazi S/O Mr. Abdul Khalek Farazi.
 Mr. Badol Farazi is not an Indian National and is a citizen of Bangladesh and is stuck in Tihar Jail, Delhi from last ten years.
 He first came to Tihar Jail on 21st July, 2008 and since then he is in the Jail only.
 I know that it will be difficult for anyone to believe this but his case is like a ‘tragic story’ straight out from a Bollywood movie in which a foreign national gets falsely implicated and is imprisoned in a foreign Jail for a life time.